icarojobs/laravel/README.md

 Tips: The "$" symbol is a terminal command.

 # Starting new project:
- $ composer create-project laravel/laravel mobtasks "5.4.*"
+ $ composer create-project laravel/laravel project-name "5.4.*"

 # Executing project:
 $ php artisan serve